 How can we combat sedentary lifestyles at work?

-Walk or cycle to work instead!
+Walk or cycle to work!

 To combat a sedentary lifestyle at work, it's essential to take breaks every hour and go for a walk.
 Of course, we're not asking you to run a marathon, but at the very least to walk for 2/3 minutes.